BayanGroup/nutch-custom-search/README.md

 1) Copy plugins/extractor to your nutch's plugins directory.
 Note that the jar is built with java 7, so if you are using a lower version of java, you should compile it yourself by downloading the zal.extractor project and built it using maven.

 2) Enable extractor plugin by adding its name to the plugin.includes property in the nutch-site.xml (inside nutch conf directory).

-If you are useing mode 2, you can disable other parser/indexer plugins e.g. you can use something like this:
+If you are using mode 2, you can disable other parser/indexer plugins, if you don't need them.
+For instance, you can use something like this:

 ```xml
 <property>